 USR Geography Maximum Linear Distance from Amenity (miles)

 Central City 1

 Metro/Suburban 2

-Rural 5
+Rural 3

 Amenity Amenity Definition Points Grocery Store A business establishment with the primary purpose of selling food for home consumption and preparation, which regularly provides products in each of the following categories: fresh fruits (eight or more types), fresh vegetables (eight or more types), fresh meat (five or more types), dairy, and bread.
 The supermarket must be a permanent location that is currently in operation.
-Medical Clinic An establishment with the primary purpose of medically diagnosing or treating outpatient clients.
+9 Medical Clinic An establishment with the primary purpose of medically diagnosing or treating outpatient clients.
 This must be a generalist, non-specialty, non-referral based medical establishment involved in the treatment and/or diagnosis of general or urgent health conditions.
-2 Childcare A childcare facility that accepts the Publicly Funded Childcare Program, as defined on the Ohio Department of Jobs and Family Services Early Care and Education Programs website.
-Childcare facilities include the following: Licensed Type A Family Child Care Home, Licensed Type B Family Child Care Home, Licensed Child Care Center, Ohio Department of Education Licensed Preschool, or Ohio Department of Education Licensed School Age Childcare (SACC).
 2 Pharmacy An establishment which fills prescriptions and sells or dispenses medicinal prescription or over-the-counter drugs.
 The pharmacy must be a permanent location that is currently in operation.
 2 Public Library An establishment with the primary purpose of providing library resources to the general public and is usually funded from public and/or philanthropic sources.
 Membership and the use of the library facilities are accessible without fees.
 The library must be a permanent location that is currently in operation.
 2 Public Park A public playground, public greenspace area, and other public areas, created, established, designated, maintained, provided, or set aside by a City, State, or Federal institution, for the purposes of public rest, play, recreation, enjoyment, or assembly, with all buildings, facilities and structures located thereon or therein.
 The public park must be a permanent location that is currently in operation.
 2